 No One Was Born an Amazing Communicator

 No one.
 Not nobody.
 Everyone you know who’s an incredible communicator has worked on it.
 Anyone who you know who’s an impressive public speaker has worked on their presentation skills.
 They most likely still have a coach helping them.
 But they may not be the best at interpersonal communication.
-They may get more nervous when speaking to someone they’ve just been introduced to.
+They may get more nervous when speaking to someone whom they’ve just met.

 Some people are great at making small talk or introductions.
 They’ve worked on & practiced those skills.
 On the other hand, most folks don’t like introducing themselves because they never know what to say!

 People who are great communicators have made it a priority to develop their communication skills.